Opportunities

 The Taiwan Scholarship will fund American researchers to conduct short-term field research in Taiwan.
 Through this scholarship, GTI hopes to encourage scholars, policy practitioners, and media professionals to pursue research-oriented projects related to Taiwan that are informed by their personal observations and experiences within the island and its vibrant democratic society.

 Scholarship recipients will be granted USD $10,000 to support field research in Taiwan for a term of up to one year.
-The funding will be provided in three installments, to accompany benchmarks for project completion(If selected, applicants will receive a subsequent award offer letter with more specific information regarding funding disbursement, program requirements, etc.) Upon awardees’ completion of the field research, they will submit a 10,000 to 15,000-word narrative report of their findings; GTI reserves the right of first refusal to publish this work as a GTI research report, with the author properly credited for their authorship.
+The funding will be provided in three installments, to accompany benchmarks for project completion(If selected, applicants will receive a subsequent award offer letter with more specific information regarding funding disbursement, program requirements, etc.) Upon awardees’ completion of the field research, they will submit a 10,000 to 15,000-word occasional report of their findings; GTI reserves the right of first refusal to publish this work as a GTI research report, with the author properly credited for their authorship.

 Researchers and professionals, who are US citizens or permanent residents, with a demonstrated interest in policy-relevant research related, but not limited, to Taiwan’s democratic development, politics, security, international relations, economics and trade, and social phenomena are welcome to apply.
 Preference will be given, but not limited, to researchers who have not previously performed field research in Taiwan.
 Doctoral students conducting dissertation field studies are also eligible to apply.